Service & Assistance Animal Procedures

 Disability Support Services will determine reasonable accommodations for students who request to have assistance animals in University Housing.

-Students with disabilities who require an Assistance or Emotional Support Animal (ESA) in Housing will need to provide documentation prescribing the animal, complete a University Housing Animal Checklist, and have an open file at Disability Support Services (DSS).
+Students with disabilities who require an Assistance or Emotional Support Animal (ESA) in Housing will need to provide documentation prescribing the animal, complete an Emotional Support Animal (ESA) Request Form, and have an open file at Disability Support Services (DSS).

 1. Guidelines for documentation prescribing the animal must: